 Creswell Elementary School

-- Creswell Elementary School's student population of 456 students has grown by 8% over five school years.
+Creswell Elementary School's student population of 420 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Creswell Elementary School is ranked within the bottom 50% of all 1,267 schools in Louisiana (based off of combined math and reading proficiency testing data) for the 2018-19 school year.